Who Killed the Zutons?

 Who Killed......
 The Zutons? is the debut studio album by the English rock band the Zutons, released via Deltasonic on 19 April 2004.
-The album's last known sales are that of 581,088 as of July 2006.

 Background and recording

 The Zutons formed in early 2002; their line-up initially consisted of Dave McCabe on vocals and guitar, Boyan Chowdhury on guitar, Russell Pritchard on bass and Sean Payne on drums, with Abi Harding joining them sometime later on saxophone.
 They signed to Deltasonic, who were known for releasing the work of the Coral.
 "Devil's Deal", the Zuton's debut single, appeared in September 2002, and was followed up by "Creepin' an' a Crawlin in May 2003.
 For their debut album, they worked with producer Ian Broudie of the Lightning Seeds, who had previously worked with the Coral.
 Jon Gray served as engineer; the bulk of the tracks were recorded at RAK Studios in London, while "You Will You Won't" and "Long Time Coming" were done at Parr Street Studios in Liverpool.
 The NME reported that the band were finishing up the album in December 2003.
 Most of the songs were mixed at Elevator Studios in Liverpool, except for "Confusion", "Railroad" and "Remember Me", which were done at RAK.
 Ted Jensen then mastered the album at Sterling Sound at New York City.
 In August 2004, "Don't Ever Think (Too Much)" was recorded at Toe Rag Studios in London.
 Made with producer and engineer Liam Watson, The track was mastered by Noel Summerville at Transfermation, also in London.